• Skip to primary navigation

 Liquid ingredients are being combined in the well of flour.

-Transfer to a lightly floured wooden board.
+Transfer to a lightly floured wooden board or flat surface.

 Use your hands to knead it for about 8-10 minutes or until it is smooth and elastic.